 There are quite a few ways to get the Highlands, either by train, plane or car.
 We travelled to the Highlands via the Caledonian Sleeper where we boarded around 8:30 pm in the evening from London Euston and woke up about 12 hours later in the heart of the Highlands.
 We had our very own cabin with a crisp-linen bed that is perfect.

-The gang even walk you up about an hour before arrival into Inverness with a hearty Scottish breakfast.
+The gang even walk you up about an hour before arrival in Inverness with a hearty Scottish breakfast.
 We went for the smoked salmon, eggs and some oats.

 What To Eat in the Scottish Highlands?